themesberg/flowbite-svelte/src/routes/buttons/index.md

 <Htwo label="Gradient monochrome" />

-<p>These beautifully colored buttons built with the gradient color stops utility classes from Tailwind CSS can be used as a creative alternative to the default button styles.</p>
+These beautifully colored buttons built with the gradient color stops utility classes from Tailwind CSS can be used as a creative alternative to the default button styles.

 <ExampleDiv class="flex flex-wrap gap-2">
   <Button gradient color="blue">Blue</Button>